 16. Find a Direct Lender to Finance Your Purchase

-Lauren Goss, Realtor, Samson Properties
+Lauren Goss, Real Estate Agent, Samson Properties

 Finding a lender to finance your real estate investment purchase can be a tedious and challenging task.
 When finding a loan to purchase a multifamily real estate, your best option is to find a direct lender.
 Working with direct lenders allows you to not have to go through middlemen—which means you might not pay as much in fees.
 You’ll also be saved from getting bombarded with mortgage requests.

 17. Include Your Multifamily Investment Real Estate in a Self-Directed IRA